49 peer-reviewed publications

 Darling ES, Graham NAJ, Januchowski-Hartley FA, Nash KL, Pratchett MS and SK Wilson.
-Relative influence of structural complexity and coral functional traits on the structure of reef fish assemblages.
+2017.
+Relationships between structural complexity, coral traits and reef fish assemblages.
+Coral Reefs, in press.

 Mascia MB, Fox HE, Glew L, Ahmadia GN, Agrawal A, Barnes M, Basurto X, Craigie I, Darling ES, Geldmann J, Gill D, Holst S, Jensen OP, Lester SE, McConney P, Mumby PJ, Nenadovic M, Parks JE, Pomeroy RS and AT White.
-Analyzing conservation impacts: evaluation, theory and Marine Protected Areas.
+2017.
+A Novel Framework for Analyzing Conservation Impacts: Evaluation, Theory, and Marine Protected Areas.
+Annals of the New York Academic of Sciences:Year in Ecology and Conservation Biology 1399: 93-117.

 Webster MS, Colton MA, Darling ES, Armstrong J, Pinsky ML, Knowlton N and DE Schindler.
+2017.
 Who Should Pick the Winners of Climate Change?
+Trends in Ecology and Evolution 32: 167-173.

 Madin JS, Hoogenboom M, Connolly S, Darling ES, Falster D, Huang D, Keith S, Mizerek T, Pandolfi JM, Putnam H, Baird AH.
 2016.
 A trait-based approach to advance coral reef science.
 Trends in Ecology and Evolution, in press.